pkerpedjiev/emptypipes/_posts/2016-07-03-d3-panning-and-zooming.md

     var tx = 200 - k * xScale(1010) //-2600
 ```

-Let's apply this to our plot.
+When we apply this to our plot.

 ```javascript
     var k = 10 / (xScale(1020) - xScale(1010))